-A carnival parade will celebrate the Feast Day of the Abbey’s patron saint Germain on Wednesday 31 July with banners, articulated puppets, dancing and music.
+A carnival parade celebrated the Feast Day of the Abbey’s patron saint Germain on Wednesday 31 July with banners, articulated puppets, dancing and music.

-Created and performed by locally based arts and community groups, and part-funded by Arts Council England, the day will reference the epic journey of the monk, Benedict, who founded the Abbey in 1069, from France to Selby.
+Created and performed by locally based arts and community groups, and part-funded by Arts Council England, the day referenced the epic journey of the monk, Benedict, who founded the Abbey in 1069, from France to Selby.

-This will be a high quality, celebratory project providing a chance for people, living, working and studying in Selby to connect with their history and join in the parade.
+This was a high quality, celebratory project providing a chance for people, living, working and studying in Selby to connect with their history and join in the parade.

-Several Selby-based groups will be working with leading arts company, Edgelands Arts, to deliver a truly spectacular event, including:
+Several Selby-based groups worked with leading arts company, Edgelands Arts, to deliver a truly spectacular event, including:

 - Selby Abbey Choir, living history groups and reenactors

-- Tadcaster-based Leilah Vyner, from Dragon Willow, will work with local groups to weave and make puppets and creatures from all types of natural materials.
+- Tadcaster-based Leilah Vyner, from Dragon Willow, worked with local groups to weave and make puppets and creatures from all types of natural materials.

-- Selby Theatre and Dance Academy will work with Selby’s cheerleaders, dancers, gymnasts and sports clubs clubsJust Drama, a local dramaturgist, will involve local schools and help devise and create a performance within the parade
+- Selby Theatre and Dance Academy worked with Selby’s cheerleaders, dancers, gymnasts and sports clubs clubsJust Drama, a local dramaturgist, will involve local schools and help devise and create a performance within the parade

-The parade will end at Selby Abbey where a living history day will be taking place.
+The parade ended at Selby Abbey where a living history day took place.